“You also be patient. Establish your hearts, for the coming of the Lord is at hand.”

 James calls attention to the need of our “hearts.”
 Believers need to strengthen their souls.
 Discouragement and even despair can grip their hearts.

 The word “establish” means to make fast, to confirm.
-The idea is to stabilize something by making a resolution to do something.
+The idea is to stabilize something by resolving to do something.
 This word also carries the idea of the stability of courage.
-Those who are about to cave into their problems need to orient their hearts to the spiritual strength of the blessed hope.
+Those who are about to cave in to their problems need to orient their hearts to the spiritual strength of the blessed hope.
 They need to develop a constancy that comes from a confirmation of the Word of God.
-They need to make decisions with a finality of belief about where their true hope lies.
+They need to make decisions with the finality of belief about where their true hope lies.

 Mature believers can have stability in trouble because their trouble is only temporary.